TheRakeshPurohit/codewarrior/README.md

 Open browser at *https://127.0.0.1:1345/index.html*   (dont write localhost use 127.0.0.1)

 #Notes:
->* if screen stock, you refresh the browser with F5...
+>* if screen stock, you can refresh the browser with F5 and try again.
 >* If return error, port already in use... close it with this following:
 ```
 $ fuser -k -n tcp 1345